nytlabs/streamtools/docs/docs.md

 Together, these 5 concepts--blocks, rules, connections, routes and patterns--form the basic vocabulary we use to talk about streamtools, and about streaming data systems.

-## reference
+## Blocks

-### blocks

 Each block is briefly detailed below, along with the rules that define each block.
 To make a block in streamtools, double-click anywhere on the page and type the name of the block as it appears below.
-For programmatic access, see the [[API]] docs.
+For programmatic access, see the [API](#api) docs.

 Blocks rely on some general concepts: